dbajones/ML21/Proposal.md

 July: Regional analysis.
 Extend to other regions.

-August: Make opensource freindly, documentation and presentation.
+August: Make opensource freindly, documentation and presentation

+## More specifics